zuki/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 +        ]
 +    ],
 +
-+    /// GPIOプルアップ/プルダウンレジスタ
++    /// GPIO Pull-up/down Register
 +    ///
-+    /// BCM2837のみ
++    /// BCM2837 only.
 +    GPPUD [
-+        /// すべてのGPIOピンの内部プルアップ/プルダウンコントロールラインの動作を制御する
++        /// Controls the actuation of the internal pull-up/down control line to ALL the GPIO pins.
 +        PUD OFFSET(0) NUMBITS(2) [
 +            Off = 0b00,
 +            PullDown = 0b01,